 The Department of Medicine has a sincere and long-standing commitment to the recruitment, retention, and development of a diverse group of faculty and trainees.
-We attract a wide range of residents outstanding schools of medicine.
+We attract a wide range of residents from outstanding schools of medicine.

 Welcome to Duke Internal Medicine Residency